Learn how to maximize charge, minimize heat and reduce memory.

-Chargers relying on temperature inflict harmful overcharges when a fully charged battery is removed and reinserted.
-This is the case with chargers in vehicles and desktop stations where a two-way radio is being removed with each use.
-Every reconnection initiates a fast-charge cycle that raises the battery temperature to the triggering point again.
-Li‑ion systems have an advantage in that state-of-charge is being detected by voltage.
-Reinserting a fully charged Li-ion battery pushes the voltage to the full-charge threshold, and the charger turns off shortly without needing to create a temperature signature.
+Chargers relying on temperature inflict harmful overcharges when a fully charged battery is repeatedly removed and reinserted.
+This is the case with chargers in vehicles and desktop stations where a two-way radio is being detached with each use.
+Reconnection initiates a new charge cycle that requires reheating of the battery.

-Failing to achieve a sufficient negative slope would allow the fast charge to continue.
-To prevent this, most chargers combine NDV with a voltage plateau detector that terminates the charge when the voltage remains in a steady state for a given time.
-For additional safety, most advanced chargers also include delta temperature, absolute temperature and a time-out timer.
+To achieve a reliable voltage signature, the charge rate must be 0.5C and higher.
+Slower charging produces a less defined voltage drop, especially if the cells are mismatched in which case each cell reaches full charge at a different time point.
+To assure reliable full-charge detection, most NDV chargers also use a voltage plateau detector that terminates the charge when the voltage remains in a steady state for a given time.
+These chargers also include delta temperature, absolute temperature and a time-out timer.

-Figure 1: Charge characteristics of a NiCd cell
+Figure 1: Charge characteristics of a NiCd cell.

 Courtesy of Cadex